 1.4 billion hectares of land, or 34% of the world’s total agricultural land, is used to grow food that’ll eventually end up in a landfill.
-Most of the food waste disposed in a landfill decomposes anaerobically and generates the powerful greenhouse gas methane, increasing our carbon footprint.
-Agriculture accounts for 69% of the world’s water usage, and yet one third of that water is wasted as uneaten food.
+Most of the food waste that’s disposed in a landfill decomposes anaerobically and generates the powerful greenhouse gas methane, significantly increasing our carbon footprint.
+Agriculture accounts for 69% of the world’s water usage, and yet one-third of that water is wasted as uneaten food.

 Unfortunately, the United States is the largest producer of food waste, with food waste as the leading occupant in American landfills.

 In 2017, a study was conducted by the Natural Resources Defense Council (NRDC) to evaluate the amounts and types of food waste produced by consumers in the United States.
 Researchers collected food waste from Nashville, Denver, and New York City and categorized the waste across several categories.
 According to the study, 23% of consumer-level food waste in the United States comes from leftovers and makes up the highest fraction of edible food waste.

 Using the 2010 food waste data provided by the USDA as a conservative estimate, that leads to a whopping 30.6 billion pounds and $37 billion worth of edible food.